-If you find yourself in the same shoes and need to make sure you’re on track with your projects, then monitor their progress.
+If you find yourself in the same shoes and need to ensure you’re on track with your projects, monitor their progress.
 One way of maintaining full control over them from a single place is through time reports.

 But, what are time reports?

-Time reports are visual summaries built on top of the tracked time to offer a detailed look at how your project team spends time, money, and resources.
+Time reports are visual summaries built on the tracked time to offer an overview of how your project team spends time, money, and resources.
 These can be paper-based or come as part of a complete digital solution.
 In project management, you can create time reports after you finish a project or on the go to keep clients informed at every step.

-To help you understand the benefits of time reports for your own projects, we used real examples from our own project management tool:
+To help you understand the benefits of time reports for your projects, we used real examples from our own project management tool named Paymo:

 Time reports benefits